 We offer high quality psychotherapy delivered by qualified psychiatrists and trained psychotherapists.
-This includes Cognitive Behavioural Therapy (CBT), a discussion-based therapy that is delivered in one-to-one situations with a psychotherapist over a number of sessions.
+This includes Cognitive Behavioural Therapy (CBT), a discussion-based treatment that is delivered in one-to-one situations with a psychotherapist over a number of sessions.
 We also offer Positive psychology (link).

 During CBT, individuals are encouraged to identify any patterns of thoughts, feelings and actions that reinforce negativity in their life.
-Clients learn strategies for breaking these patterns, and they practice these outside the therapy sessions, often keeping a diary of their experiences.
+Clients learn strategies for breaking these patterns, and they practise these outside the therapy sessions, often keeping a diary of their experiences.